 Imaging tests: Your doctor may order imaging tests, such as an ultrasound, CT scan, and MRI.

-Alpha-fetoprotein (AFP) tumor marker test: Tumor markers are released into the blood by organs, tissues, or tumor cells in the body.
+Alpha-fetoprotein (AFP) tumour marker test: Tumour markers are released into the blood by organs, tissues, or tumour cells in the body.
 An increased level of AFP in the blood may be a sign of liver cancer.
 Other cancers and some non-cancer-related conditions, including cirrhosis and hepatitis, may also increase AFP levels.

 Biopsy: During a biopsy, cells or tissues are removed so they can be viewed under a microscope by a pathologist to check for signs of cancer

 After primary liver cancer has been diagnosed, tests are done to find out if cancer cells have spread within the liver or to other parts of the body.
 The process of determining the size and location of the cancer and whether it has spread is called staging.